 History & Geography

 A structured programme of Music teaching is delivered throughout the school, linked through the creative curriculum where relevant, in order to develop children’s appreciation of music and their own musical skills.
-Clarinet tuition, through the ‘Wider Opportunities’ scheme is provided by staff from Leicestershire Music Service and is available for pupils in Y4/5.
+Guitar tuition, through the ‘Wider Opportunities’ scheme, is provided by staff from Leicestershire Music Service and is available for pupils in Y4.
 A peripatetic teacher provides private tuition for children who wish to learn to play the piano.

 A high-quality physical education curriculum inspires all pupils to succeed and excel in competitive sport and other physically demanding activities.
 Our curriculum provides opportunities for pupils to become physically confident in a way which supports their health and fitness.
 Opportunities to compete in sport and other activities build character and help to embed values such as fairness and respect.
 We follow nine core values in PE: